A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Simulations

 Since the simulation covers $\sim 12$ orders of magnitude in length scale, resolving down to individual star formation, stars are treated with two distinct particle types.
-Low mass resolution ($M > 1 M_\odot$) stars are modeled as simple stellar population (SSP) particles and handled by FIRE physics \citep{Hopkins_2023FIRE3}, with stellar-population-integrated formation using the entire \citet{Kroupa_2001} initial mass function (IMF) and feedback via IMF-integrated main-sequence tracks including radiation, mass-loss, supernovae, and cosmic rays.
+Low mass resolution ($M > 1 M_\odot$) stars are modeled as stellar population particles and handled by FIRE physics \citep{Hopkins_2023FIRE3}, with stellar population formation using the entire \citet{Kroupa_2001} initial mass function (IMF) and feedback via IMF-sampled main-sequence tracks including radiation, mass-loss, supernovae, and cosmic rays \citep{Su_2018}.
 At high resolutions ($M \lesssim 1 M_\odot$), stars are treated as individual stars and handled by STARFORGE physics \citep{STARFORGE} with resolved Larson cores during formation, evolving along proto-stellar/main-sequence single-star tracks with feedback from radiation, jets, mass-loss on the surface and end-of-life explosions.
 Both particles are used throughout the simulation as it is refined to allow for a smooth transition between the resolution scales without explicitly or abruptly changing physics models at any point.
+To further help avoid any possible transition issues, the simulation is rapidly refined through the mass resolution transition zone where $10^{-2}~M_\odot< \delta M < 10^2~M_\odot$ \citep[see][]{Hopkins_2024a}.
 We refer the reader to \citet{Hopkins_2024a} for more specific details on the physics implementation and system details.